Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Methods

-\textbf{Multi-scale Multi-modal Feature Fusion.} Given that ship RS images captured from an overhead perspective inherently include complex background interference leads to significant challenges in accurately processing.
-To address this challenge and better utilize visual scale information, a multi-scale multi-modal feature fusion module is proposed.
-As depicted in Fig. \ref{overall} (b), various vision backbones are proposed for mixed image encoding, thereby achieving more robust visual representations.
-The CLIP ViT-L/14 \cite{radford2021learning} backbone is designed to extract multi-scale visual features from each input image $I$.
-Token embeddings generated by CLIP encoder denoted as $ \left \{ {f_{v}^{i} } \right \} _{i=1}^n \in \mathbb{R} ^{H \times W \times C} $, where $H\times W \times C$ represents the input image resolution, $n$ is the scale number.
+Given that RS images captured from an overhead perspective inherently including complex background interference leads to significant challenges in accurate processing.
+To address this challenge and better utilize visual scale information, an enhanced visual perception module is proposed.
+As depicted in Fig. \ref{overall} (b), the input images are downsampled to multi-resolutions, and fed to the hybrid experts encoder.
+The hybrid experts encoder contains various frozen visual backbones for image encoding, providing complementary visual semantics.
+After image encoding, the multi-scale features are extracted, then they are upsampled to the same dimensions for subsequent concatenation.
+The next step is multi-scale feature aggregation to obtain global robust visual representations.
+Particularly, The CLIP ViT-L/14 \cite{radford2021learning} backbone is adopted to extract multi-scale visual features from each input image $I$.
+Token embeddings generated by CLIP encoder denoted as $ \left \{ {f_{v}^{i} } \right \} _{i=1}^n \in \mathbb{R} ^{H \times W \times C} $, where $H\times W \times C$ is the input image resolution, $n$ is the scale number.
 Then the multi-scale feature is denoted as $F_v$.
 The entire process can be formulated as

 The DINOv2 ViT-L/14\cite{oquab2023dinov2} is further employed as another vision backbone to learn multi-scale visual tokens.
 Token embeddings generated by DINOv2 encoder is denoted as $ \left \{ {g_{v}^{i} } \right \} _{i=1}^m \in \mathbb{R} ^{H\times W\times C} $, where $m$ represents the scale number.
 Then the multi-scale feature is denoted as $G_v$.
 Similarly to the previous step, formulated as